The Ultimate KPI Guide (2026)

 When looking at industry benchmarks, it’s important to look at benchmarks for companies that are similar to you.
 If industry benchmarks aren’t available, then you can verify your target value by asking yourself “What if we’re at this target value, will our business still be in good shape?”.
 For example, if you believe that a lead-to-customer conversion rate of 3% is good, but you know that your business needs to acquire 100 customers per month and your company currently acquires 2000 leads per month, then you know that the numbers don’t add up.
 You either need to acquire a lot more leads (can you reasonably expect that to happen?) or focus on a lead-to-customer conversion rate of 5%.

-Making sure everyone understands the KPI
+Step 4: Make sure everyone understands the KPI

 Making sure everyone understands the KPI is essential to ensuring the KPI remains healthy.
 If no one understands the KPI, they’re likely not going to know how to nurture it back to health (given it’s unhealthy).
 And, to make sure everyone understands a KPI, you need to provide proper context and ensure that it’s not open to more than one interpretation.